unibas-gravis/scalismo-tutorial/docs/mdocs/tutorials/tutorial14.md

 }
 ```

-To keep things simple, we use here a *random walk proposal*, that is a proposal,
+To keep things simple, we use here a *random walk proposal*.
+This is a proposal
-which perturbs the current state by taking a step of random length in a random direction.
+which updates the current state by taking a step of random length in a random direction.
 It is defined as follows:
 ```scala mdoc:silent
 case class RandomWalkProposal(stddevMu: Double, stddevSigma : Double)(implicit rng : scalismo.utils.Random)